Woven Whimsy: Stickworks by Patrick Dougherty

 Adult classes are available in Gainesville.
 Learn about bees, painting, fall color plants, and more!

 The Atlanta Botanical Garden, Gainesville offers a great variety of fun and educational programs.

-Enjoy the crisp fall air of the woodlands and browse a selection of arts & crafts created by local artisans at the inaugural Woodland Ramble Arts & Crafts Market.
+Enjoy the delightful spring air of the woodlands and browse a selection of arts & crafts created by local artisans at the Woodland Ramble Arts & Crafts Market.

 The Gainesville location offers a variety of options for private rentals.
 Say “I do” under a cathedral of trees with woodland blooms or host a party inside the striking event space overlooking a terrace pond.

 Contact the Private Events team for more information or to schedule a visit: